 Recorded over two years at their home studio in Hamburg, KRAKÓW LOVES ADANA present ‘Darkest Dreams’.
 Produced and mixed by Çiçek herself, but sounding completely at home within the stark red colours of Italians Do It Better family, it is a thirteen song compendium comprising of synths and electronic drums walking hand-in-hand with gothic guitars.

 The album is trailed by the enjoyably poetic pop of ‘‘The Ocean Between Us’, with the lyrical couplet “You say it is a phase, wild summer in your gaze” recalling the bittersweet memories of a holiday romance.
-Deniz Çiçek spoke to The Electricity Club about an album that explores the human condition’s deepest fantasies and desires.
+Deniz Çiçek spoke about an album that explores the human condition’s deepest fantasies and desires.

 I think that every record we made actually got us to the point where we are now.
 It was good to try different things out and now I feel happy with where we stand musically.